IntegratePress/ip-theme/README.md

-# ip-theme
+# IntegratePress

-A simple WordPress starter theme used during the preliminary stages of IntegratePress development.
+This minimal theme is the temorary default theme for IntegratePress.
+This shall be used until the frontend framework can be integrated into the platform.